Michael Papierski: Cincinnati Reds

-On June 25, 2022 he was claimed off waivers from San Francisco by the Cincinnati Reds.
-He recorded his first major league hit on June 29, 2022 against the Chicago Cubs.
+On June 25, 2022, Papierski was claimed off waivers by the Cincinnati Reds.
+He recorded his first major league hit on June 29, against the Chicago Cubs.
+On August 7, Papierski hit his first career home run, a solo shot off of Milwaukee Brewers starter Corbin Burnes.
+He appeared in 34 games for Cincinnati, hitting .159/.242/.207 with one home run and 4 RBI.

 Detroit Tigers

 On October 14, 2022, he was claimed off waivers by the Detroit Tigers.
-On November 18, he was non tendered and became a free agent.
-He resigned a minor league deal on November 29, 2022.
+On November 15, Papierski was designated for assignment by the Tigers.
+On November 18, he was non–tendered and became a free agent.
+He re-signed with the Tigers on a minor league contract on November 29.